Guidelines and forms for Student Organizations can be found with the rest of the Student Life forms.

 - Serve as a student advisory board to anyone interested in education abroad

 - LGBT+ Alliance

-The LGBT+ Alliance is a space primarily for LGBTQIA+ and ally students of Glenville State College to connect with and support each other, voice ideas or concerns, and organize to address various issues on campus.
+The LGBT+ Alliance is a space primarily for LGBTQIA+ and ally students of Glenville State University to connect with and support each other, voice ideas or concerns, and organize to address various issues on campus.
 We welcome any and all people interested in joining us.

 Meetings are biweekly and dues are $5.

 - Pioneers for a Cause